 The Marmot women’s down jacket has two exterior hand warming pockets that are lined with fleece, as well as a hidden internal pocket.
 And there’s an extra snap pocket on one shoulder, which is useful to have for items you want to keep easily accessible.

 This jacket features elastic inner cuffs that make it windproof, and that help keep the heat inside the jacket.
-It has a zip-off hood that comes with a removable faux fur ruff, so that you can shield yourself from some light rain or snow.
+It has a zip-off hood that comes with a removable faux-fur ruff so that you can shield yourself from some light rain or snow.

 The size variety of this jacket is not that great.
 It’s available in sizes ranging from XS to XL, so it’s lacking options for the curvier ladies.
 But it’s a regular fit jacket, meaning that it’s not too tight and there should be some extra space inside.
-This is great if you want to wear it over thicker sweaters and hoodies, since you don’t have to go a size up for that!
+This is great if you want to wear it over thicker sweaters and hoodies since you don’t have to go a size up for that!

 This also makes it a great option for various outdoor adventures.
-Maybe you’re going ice climbing or hiking, and you don’t actually need a warm down jacket.
+Maybe you’re going ice climbing or hiking, and you don’t actually need a warm-down jacket.
 But if you’re planning on spending the night, or camping, it’s good to have the option of something more protective than a simple outer shell.

 The Camel Crown down jacket is insulated with duck down, with an 80-20 down to feather ratio.
 The exact fill power of down is not specified, but based on the price I assume it’s not higher than 400 or 500.

-Which means that it’s not suitable for insanely cold weather - this is more of a lightweight down jacket for outdoor trips and mild winters.
+This means that it’s not suitable for insanely cold weather – this is more of a lightweight down jacket for outdoor trips and mild winters.
 But the down to feather ratio is pretty good.

-The exterior of the jacket is made from nylon, a durable and water resistant material.
+The exterior of the jacket is made from nylon, a durable and water-resistant material.
 However, it is not fully waterproof, so I don’t recommend wearing this jacket in the rain.
 Down clusters get clumpy when wet, which renders them useless as they aren’t able to trap heat.

 This down jacket for women has a total of four pockets – two on the outside, and two on the inside.
 And considering that most jackets for women have about half a pocket, that’s really good.